dmitrika/dmitrika/README.md

-# Dmitry's README

-## Привет, I'm Dima
-I was born in 1992 and spent most of my live in [Rostov-on-Don](https://goo.gl/maps/JKqQuB141982).
+Born in 1992 and spent most of my live in [Rostov-on-Don](https://goo.gl/maps/JKqQuB141982).
 I like traveling, sport activites.
 Nowdays mostly chess, fitness and hiking.
 Watching movies & series, [and listening to music of course](https://youtu.be/CrTMc2i6Lzc) 🎸.
 I used to play a lot texas hold'em, CS1.6, Dota2, LoL and WoW.
 I enjoy pure art of engineering and science.
 Dogs > cats 🐶 Simple > complex 💁‍♂️

 ### My job and how do I manage
 * Our users at the forefront of everything that we do